People living in rural and remote Australia are identified as a priority population for suicide prevention.

 What we know about suicide amongst people in rural or remote locations

 According to the Centre for Rural and Remote Mental Health, people living in rural and remote Australia are up to twice as likely to die by suicide as people living in major cities.
-Rates of suicide increase with the remoteness, rising from 9.8 deaths per 100,000 people in major cities to 19.2 and 23.7 deaths per 100,000 people respectively for those living in remote and very remote locations.
-The rate for Aboriginal and Torres Strait Islander people is twice that for non-Aboriginal and Torres Strait Islander people.
+Rates of suicide increase with the remoteness.

 Within rural and remote populations, men, young people, farmers, and Aboriginal and Torres Strait Islander peoples are at increased risk of suicide.
-From 2001-2010, the majority of suicides among Aboriginal and Torres Strait Islander peoples occurred outside capital cities.1
+Research undertaken by the Centre of Rural and Remote Mental Health (2017), highlights that the majority of suicides among Aboriginal and Torres Strait Islander peoples occured outside capital cities within the period of 2001-20102.

-Suicide prevention strategy in rural or remote Australia must be relevant, accessible and inclusive with a focus on gatekeeper training and increasing help seeking behaviour.
+Suicide prevention strategies in rural and remote Australia must be relevant, accessible and inclusive with a focus on gatekeeper training and increasing help seeking behaviour.
+This means that the format should be accessible and that people need to be trained and shown how to access support.
 The complexity of factors impacting on rural suicide highlights the need for a flexible approach to strategies specific for these areas.

 The causes of suicide are complex and multifaceted.
 It is important to acknowledge that a person in a rural or remote area may never experience suicidal behaviours or thoughts.
 The presence of protective factors may reduce the risk of suicide.